How fast you can run one mile depends on a number of factors, including your fitness level and genetics.

 - Try to do a variety of workouts each week.
 For example, include a long run in your workout schedule, followed by a speed or interval training session on a track or trail.

-- Then add inclines (hills) to build up more strength in your legs.
+- Add inclines (hills) to build up more strength in your legs.

-- Build up speed and endurance gradually to stay free of injury.
+- Gradually build up speed and endurance to stay free of injury.

 Before starting a new fitness routine, get approval from your doctor.